 There is a suitable catch monitoring system in place that provides catch information for all three seabird species.
-Catch data are collected primarily using electronic monitoring using video.
-Catch data are produced from the footage by the monitoring provider and submitted directly to the management agency.
-Estimates of total bycatch are raised by the management agency using catch data from electronic monitoring and information on total fishing effort from verified logbooks.
+Catch data, including on seabird bycatch, are collected primarily using electronic monitoring using video.
+Catch data are derived from the footage by the monitoring provider and submitted directly to the management agency.
+The management agency estimates total seabird bycatch using the bycatch data derived from electronic monitoring, scaled up to the fishery level based on total fishing effort from verified logbooks.